If want to write but are struggling with the idea of where how to begin, then creative writing exercises are a great way to get started.

 Writing exercises are the fastest way to tap into your creativity and imagination.

 The more often you do the exercises the greater success you will have.
-I suggest starting by making some half hour appointments to write – in your diary.

 THIS IS YOUR LIFE